 client-server model

-Up until the 1990s, ERP software ran on mainframe computers.
-More and more manufacturers are now starting to convert the systems to the client-server model.
+Until the 1990s, ERP software ran on mainframe computers.
+Now, more and more manufacturers began to convert their systems to the client-server model.
 From then on, desktop devices communicated with a central server.
-This also had an impact on the prices.
-Significantly cheaper, ERP software was now also interesting for medium-sized companies of all sizes.
-Usability kept getting better from the cumbersome, character-based interfaces of the mainframe days.
-It was essential for this that the ERP manufacturers implemented graphic user interfaces in the style of Microsoft Windows.
+This also had an impact on prices.
+ERP software was now considerably cheaper and also attractive for medium-sized companies of all sizes.
+Ease of use became better and better compared to the cumbersome, character-based interfaces of the mainframe days.
+A key factor in this was that ERP manufacturers implemented graphical user interfaces in the style of Microsoft Windows.

 Cloud ERP

-The advent of cloud ERP systems in the early 2000s represented another fundamental novelty in deploying and consuming ERP solutions.
-The cloud has enabled companies to more easily communicate ERP software with customers, suppliers, and partners.
+The introduction of cloud ERP systems in the early 2000s represented an additional fundamental innovation in the provision and utilisation of ERP solutions.
+The cloud enabled companies to communicate ERP software more easily with customers, suppliers and partners.
 In many cases, web browsers became the user interface of ERP systems.

 Departure with AI